Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/RawTokens/Sources/_OUDSTokensRaw.docc/OUDSTokensRaw.md

 Indeed these aliases are here to bring clarity and meanings in the library, and also to help users (i.e. developers) to know what kind of objects they handle with the same vocabulary as the one used in *Figma*, and in general, in the whole design system.
 They can be seen as a ligh level of abstraction with meanings, without having to define real types with `struct` or `class`.

 The *Values* folder is maybe the hotter one.
 In fact all the raw tokens values are defined there, and if a JSON to Swift parser generate files, these files must be stored there.
 It contains only pure raw tokens Swift values, without any type aliases definitions or objects declarations.
+Generated values are place din _+Values_ files, and composite raw tokens are in _+Composites_.

 In a nutshell, place the generated values somewhere, and the types and objects elsewhere.